ss32/heimdall_daq_fw/README.md

 ## Manual Installation

 Manual install is only required if you are not using the premade images, and are setting up the software from a clean system.
-If you just want to run the DoA or PR software using a premade image please take a look at our Wiki https://github.com/krakenrf/krakensdr_docs/wiki, specifically the "Direction Finding Quickstart Guide", and the "VirtualBox, Docker Images and Install Scripts" sections.
+If you just want to run the DoA or PR software please take a look at a forked repo of the PR code at https://github.com/ss32/krakensdr_pr

 ### Install script